Shoppers queue outside Telford's new Lidl supermarket for opening day

 A long queue of residents had formed to see the store open at 8am, with Telford's MP Shaun Davies among the first shoppers of the day.

-The opening means the Shropshire town now has three Lidl supermarkets, alongside stores in Madeley and Hadley.
+The opening means the Shropshire town now has three Lidl supermarkets, including stores in Madeley and Hadley.